kubeshop/testkube/docs/docs/12-FAQ.md

 pod/testkube-operator-controller-manager-77ffbb8fdc-rxhvx   2/2     Running   0          5d23h
 ```

+### Access the Service Under Test(SUT) Using Testkube

+- Services inside the same Kubernetes cluster can be accessed using the address \<service-name\>.\<service-namespace\>.svc.cluster.local:\<port-number\>.
+If there are network restrictions configured, Testkube will need permissions to access the SUT over the local network of the cluster.
+- If Testkube and the SUT are not in the same cluster, SUT will have to be exposed to Testkube using an Ingress or a Load Balancer.

-- If these options do not solve the problem, please contact us on [Discord](https://discord.com/invite/6zupCZFQbe).
+If this does not solve the issue that you encountered or you have other questions or comments, please contact us on [Discord](https://discord.com/invite/6zupCZFQbe).